wxai-space/LightAgent/README.md

   <h1>LightAgent🚀 (Production-level open-source Agentic AI development framework)</h1>
 </div>

-**LightAgent** is an extremely lightweight active Agentic Framework with memory (`mem0`), tools (`Tools`), and a tree of thought (`ToT`), and it is completely open-source.
-It supports simpler multi-agent collaboration than OpenAI Swarm, builds agents with self-learning capabilities, and supports MCP.
-The underlying models support OpenAI, ChatGLM, DeepSeek, stepfun, Qwen and more.
+**LightAgent** is an extremely lightweight active Agentic Framework with memory (`mem0`), tools (`Tools`), and a tree of thought (`ToT`), and it is completely open source.
+It supports simpler multi-agent collaboration than OpenAI Swarm, allowing you to build self-learning agents in just one step, and supports connecting to the MCP protocol via stdio and sse.
+The underlying models support OpenAI, Zhiyuan ChatGLM, DeepSeek, Jieyue Xingchen, Qwen Tongyi Qianwen large models, and more.
 At the same time, LightAgent supports OpenAI streaming format API service output, seamlessly integrating with major mainstream Chat frameworks. 🌟

 ---